Hackathon-LHP-Team/TedUp/README.md

 [![> All models](https://img.shields.io/badge/All%20models-white)](https://drive.google.com/drive/folders/16ig9NcXq4Cn39F2h7c8YvgRFNaegVj7F?usp=sharing)

+## Acknowledgement
+Instructors: Ngô Quốc Hưng, Lê Nguyễn Thanh Huy
+Mentor: Lê Nguyễn Thanh Huy (CoTAI - Center of Talent in AI) We would like to thank our mentor Lê Nguyễn Thanh Huy (CoTAI - Center of Talent in AI) for valuable guidance from round 1 to round 3 (final round).
+He is are more than just a mentor to us.
+He is an inspiration, a role model, and a friend.
+Special thanks to teacher Huy for sharing your wisdom and experience with us.
+You have taught us so much and motivated us to work hard and achieve our goals.
+We are so grateful for your mentorship and guidance

 ## Feedback from Round 2 and solutions
 - UI is relatively dark $\rightarrow$ New clean minimal and more friendly UI